ohenley/awesome-ada/README.md

 ```
 Ada is powering our satellites, our aircrafts and our military equipment.
-Ada is arguably one of the most advanced language of all time.
+Ada is arguably one of the most advanced programming language of all time.
 Ada can deliver your next project.

 Long live Ada/SPARK.
 ```

 </div>